awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-rds-database-instance.md

 **Important**
 If a DB instance is deleted or replaced during an update, AWS CloudFormation deletes all automated snapshots\.
 However, it retains manual DB snapshots\.
 During an update that requires replacement, you can apply a stack policy to prevent DB instances from being replaced\.
 For more information, see [Prevent Updates to Stack Resources](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/protect-stack-resources.html)\.

+This topic covers the resource for Amazon RDS DB instances\.
+For the documentation on the resource for Amazon Aurora DB clusters, see [AWS::RDS::DBCluster](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-rds-dbcluster.html)\.

 **Updating DB instances**

 When properties labeled "*Update requires:* [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)" are updated, AWS CloudFormation first creates a replacement DB instance, then changes references from other dependent resources to point to the replacement DB instance, and finally deletes the old DB instance\.